-The main purpose of this clinical study is to determine the most appropriate dose of the study medication that can be safely given to subjects, and to look at how the study medication is changed and distributed by the body.
+The main purpose of this clinical study is to determine the most appropriate dose of the study medication that can be safely given to cancer patients alone or in combination with another cancer drug, and to look at how the study medication is changed and distributed by the body.

 18 Years and up

 - Male or female patients aged ≥ 18 years.

 - Eastern Cooperative Oncology Group (ECOG) performance status of 0 to 1.